Estimated reading time: 5 minutes

 - Place the thinly cut limes alongside each roll, scatter the chopped peanuts and coriander all over and serve.

-- Each diner can squeeze the lime over his or her amuse-bouche if he or she wishes.
+- Each diner can squeeze the lime over their amuse-bouche if they wish.